noahugalde/noahugalde/README.md

-## Olá, me chamo Noah :)

-Sou um estudante de Ciência da Computação com foco em desenvolvimento back-end, futuramente pretendo me tornar Full-Stack.

-No momento estou estudando Java e Html/JavaScript!

-## Hi, I'm Noah :)
+## Hi, I'm Noah 👨🏻‍💻

-I am a Computer Science student with focus on back-end development, in the future I intend to become a Full-Stack developer.
+💻 I am a Computer Science student with focus on back-end development, in the future I intend to become a Full-Stack developer.

-I'm currently studying Java and Html/JavaScript!
+📚 I'm currently studying Html/JavaScript!